codemagic-ci-cd/codemagic-docs/content/code-signing/macos-code-signing.md

 The following sections describe how to set up automatic code signing for builds configured in the UI.
 If you're building with `codemagic.yaml`, please refer [here](../code-signing-yaml/signing-macos).

-Note that Apple Developer Portal has a limitation of maximum 2 macOS distribution certificates per team.
+Note that Apple Developer Portal has a limitation of maximum of 2 macOS distribution certificates per team.
 This means that if you already have 2 `Mac Installer Distribution` certificates, Codemagic won't be able to create new ones.
 Using existing certificates won't be possible because the private key required to install them is only stored on your machine.

-You may revoke an existing certifiate to allow Codemagic create a new one using a Codemagic team specific private key which is only stored on Codemagic.
+You may revoke an existing certificate to allow Codemagic to create a new one using a Codemagic team-specific private key which is only stored on Codemagic.
 Alternatively, you can use [manual code signing](#manual-code-signing-to-publish-to-mac-app-store).

 ### Step 1.
 Creating an App Store API key for Codemagic